-- Health Equity: Develop and adopt measures which focus on health equity - Composite Staffing Measure: Develop and adopt a composite staffing measure which combines the 2 current staffing measures in the program - Patient Satisfaction Measure: Develop and adopt a patient reported satisfaction measure
+- Composite Staffing Measure: Develop and adopt a composite staffing measure which combines the 2 current staffing measures in the program. - Patient Satisfaction Measure: Develop and adopt a patient reported satisfaction measure.

-1. Consolidated Appropriations Act, 2021, authorizes the Secretary to, with respect to payments for services furnished on or after October 1, 2023, apply up to 10 additional measures determined appropriate by the Secretary, which may include measures of:
+- 1. Consolidated Appropriations Act, 2021, authorizes the Secretary to, with respect to payments for services furnished on or after October 1, 2023, apply up to 10 additional measures determined appropriate by the Secretary, which may include measures of:

-- a.
-Functional Status
+- Functional Status.

 - b.
-Patient Safety
+Patient Safety.

 - c.
-Care Coordination
+Care Coordination.

 - d.
-Patient Experience
+Patient Experience.

-- 2. In addition to the above measurement areas, and the aim to minimize burden, CMS may consider measures where SNFs and nursing homes are largely familiar with through the SNF Quality Reporting Program, Five-Star Quality Rating System, and/or the Nursing Home Quality Initiative
+- 2. In addition to the above measurement areas, and the aim to minimize burden, CMS may consider measures where SNFs and nursing homes are largely familiar with through the

-- 3. Measure steward will provide CMS with technical assistance and clarifications on the measure as needed
+- SNF Quality Reporting Program, Five-Star Quality Rating System, and/or the Nursing Home Quality Initiative. - 3.
+Measure steward will provide CMS with technical assistance and clarifications on the measure as needed.